2022

 Wales Ambulance Service NHS Trust

-Concerns summary The ambulance categorization process failed to account for the clinical risks of a long lie for an elderly patient.
+Concerns summary (AI summary) The ambulance categorization process failed to account for the clinical risks of a long lie for an elderly patient.
 A 12-hour delay in ambulance arrival for a serious condition contributed to the patient's death, highlighting systemic risks.

 Lee Caruana